openebs/website/docs/main/user-guides/local-engine-user-guide/additional-information/backupandrestore.md

 OpenEBS Local Volumes can be backed up and restored along with the application using [Velero](https://velero.io).

 :::note
 The following steps assume that you already have Velero with Restic integration is configured.
 If not, follow the [Velero Documentation](https://velero.io/docs/) to proceed with install and setup of Velero.
 If you encounter any issues or have questions, talk to us on the [#openebs channel on the Kubernetes Slack server](https://kubernetes.slack.com/messages/openebs/).
 :::

 ### Backup

 The following steps will help you to prepare and backup the data from the volume created for the example pod (`hello-local-hostpath-pod`), with the volume mount (`local-storage`).

 1. Prepare the application pod for backup.
 Velero uses Kubernetes labels to select the pods that need to be backed up.
 Velero uses annotation on the pods to determine which volumes need to be backed up.
-For the example pod launched in this guide, you can inform Velero to backup by specifying the following label and annotation.
+For the example pod launched above, you can inform Velero to backup by specifying the following label and annotation.

    ```
    kubectl label pod hello-local-hostpath-pod app=test-velero-backup